Flank/flank-dashboard/readme.md

 }
 ```

-After that, let's implement an Api Mock server to test the `TestClient`.
+Then, we should implement the mock server to test the desired client.
+The following `MockServer` implements the API Mock Server and mocks the behavior of the real server:
 ```dart
 class MockServer extends ApiMockServer {
   @override